-My wife likes to watch the seemingly never ending stream of Christmas movies every year that they show on the various channels (mostly Lifetime and Hallmark).
+My wife likes to watch the seemingly never ending stream of Christmas movies every year that they show on the various channels (mostly Hallmark).
 I always poke fun and ask which of the plot lines it follows, since they are all based on only a few variations.
 For years I've asked her to categorize the plot lines and she hasn't, so this year I finally did it for her.

 All of these movies typically use 1 to 3 of these plot lines mixed together.

 Single person A goes back to hometown during Christmas and meets "old flame" single person B. Their love is rekindled through the power of the "Christmas spirit(tm)"

 A small town, person, or some other business entity is bankrupt, and another person is sent in to to manipulate or take advantage of the situation with various nefarious intentions, which are always later discovered.
 The person will typically finally realize they are doing "wrong" and repent in the end due to the "Christmas spirit(tm)".

 Time travel, parallel universe, alternate life, or "wish granting" is experienced with return to reality and an epiphany at end that where they appreciate their original situation.

 Person has lost "Christmas spirit(tm)" but regains it through an epiphany.
 The loss can be for many sub-reasons including the tragic death of family member, or that the family member is just too busy with career to participate in family Christmas events.
 Realizes in the end they are missing out.
 This includes all variants of "A Christmas Carol" and the "Scrooge" character.

 Person A visits family for Christmas and hires, kidnaps, or just convinces person B to go with them to meet their family and act as their partner in order to avoid conflict or embarrassment.
 Of course, this always leads to "true love."